bobiboMC/Flask-Forum/README.md

 ## Pre-requestment
 ### Virtual enviroment
-1. Make new directory, for example: 'path/to/my_project'
+1. Make a new directory, for example: 'path/to/my_project'
 2. Make a virtual enviroment and activate it

 ### Installing Libraries